Synnex expands outsourcing reach with $2.4 billion Convergys deal

 Last week, Reuters reported, citing sources, the two companies were in talks for a deal, after Convergys chief executive, Andrea Ayers, stepped down following nearly 30 years at the Cincinnati-based company earlier this year.

-“The Convergys Board has secured a strong outcome for shareholders, made possible by years of hard work from Ayers and her team,” Jesse Cohn, partner at hedge fund Elliot Management Corp told Reuters.
+“The Convergys Board has secured a strong outcome for shareholders,” Jesse Cohn, partner at hedge fund Elliott Management Corp said in a statement.

 “The combination with Synnex will deliver significant accretion, cost benefits and strategic advantages that will create substantial shareholder value.”